fbielejec/fbielejec.github.io/_posts/2019-01-12-clojurescript-chaining-js-promises-previous-value.md

            fast-promise)
 ```

-If you evaluate that you get:
+If you evaluate this code you would get:

 ```
 "I like slooow"